 read this AAPD (American Academy of Pediatric Dentistry) article.

-The problem with the ADA advice is that parents usually prefer an easy to use, leak-proof cup, and the ADA criteria doesn't support this.
+The issue with the ADA advice is that caregivers usually want a cup that is easy to use and leak-proof, and the criteria doesnt support this.
 While we certainly agree with babies being safe with cups, good oral hygiene, and transitioning baby to regular cups quickly, we don't think that many parents are going to toss out their leak-proof cups altogether.
-Preventing leaks was the most important metric in our tests, because parents desire a cup that doesn't leak.
+Preventing leaks was the most important metric in our tests because parents desire a cup that doesn't leak.
 There were no cups in our tests that were both leak-proof and have no valve.

 With the popularity of leak-proof cups, and their assistance in keeping children hydrated in a drier fashion, what can parents do to follow the safety standards and meet their own needs?